Dusty-Gannon/Dusty-Gannon.github.io/_posts/2024-07-26-thurstone_tutorial.md

-In a simpler situation than our example above in which the question is simply *is there a preference for some items over others*, it may be tempting to make an appeal to the central limit theorem and argue that, despite the discrete nature of the data, the sampling distribution of the mean rank should approach a normal distribution with large sample sizes ($$n > 30$$?).
+In a simpler situation than our example above in which the question is simply *is there a preference for some items over others*, it may be tempting to make an appeal to the central limit theorem (CLT) and argue that, despite the discrete nature of the data, the sampling distribution of the mean rank should approach a normal distribution with large sample sizes ($$n > 30$$?).
 Thus, perhaps one-way ANOVA may be appropriate, treating each item as a group (*factor level* in the classical ANOVA lingo) and testing the null hypothesis